lucasbernardol/paging-util/README.md

 </h2>

 <p align="center">
-  A simple paging algorithm for Node.js,JavaScript and TypeScript.
+  A simple paging algorithm for Node.js, JavaScript and TypeScript.
 No dependencies. <br/>Support: give a ⭐ if this project helped you!
 Gihub:
   <a href="https://github.com/lucasbernardol/paging-util">José Lucas</a>
 </p>